 - Create Dedicated Threads: Such as a “water cooler” thread on your collaboration platform, where people can post trivia.

-- Create Special Channels: Maybe a Slack Channel where team members can post funny pictures; of themselves, their pets or discuss football.
+- Create Special Channels: Maybe a Slack Channel or WhatsApp group where team members can post funny pictures; of themselves, their pets, discuss football or post their latest accomplishment in the kitchen.

 - Post Regular Video Updates: Video updates of what the team is accomplishing will, as well as of mundane information about team members, such as birthdays, are also effective.